 The above is a competing device and is intended for the same purpose – except it is $3500 and mine is $1900.
 The Megger instrument also ONLY measures phase angle and you have to connect other meters to get the amplitude.
 There is no distortion measurement and even the angle, the only function, is not as accurate.

-There are a total of 2 Users online now: 0 Members, 1 Guest and 1 Bot.
+There is 1 User online now: 0 Members, 0 Guests and 1 Bot.

 Most users ever online were 26, on August 27, 2018 @ 7:13 am